lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/m1m3004_hp_timeline_El_90.png

-   Figure 1.
    Transition of the measured forces on each hard point when the TMA is at el=90deg.

 In Figure 2, there are the change of the measured force for each phase/status in the hard point breakaway test, moving Negative, testing positive, and testing negative, respectively.